claudielarouche/claudielarouche/_dev-projects/free-agent.md

 ## What Is the Free Agent Program?

-The **Free Agent Program** is an innovative initiative within the Government of Canada designed to connect highly skilled public servants with short-term, high-impact projects across departments and agencies.
+The **Free Agent Program** is an innovative approach to talent mobility within the Government of Canada.
+This approach allows pre-qualified federal employees, known as “Free Agents,” to support Government of Canada departments quickly and easily with their work.
 As a Free Agent, I bring specialized expertise in IT project management, data analysis, and digital service design to help teams accelerate their goals, share best practices, and deliver value faster.
-> _Learn more about the program:_ [Free Agent Program overview][free-agent-link]
+> _Learn more about Canada's Free Agent program:_ [Free Agent Program overview][free-agent-link]

 ## My Free Agent Journey